Willfact 1000 IU Powder and solvent for solution for injection

 5.2 Pharmacokinetic properties

-A pharmacokinetic study with Willfact was carried out on 8 patients with type 3 von Willebrand disease.
+A pharmacokinetic study with Willfact was carried out on 8 adult patients with type 3 von Willebrand disease.
 It demonstrated that for VWF:RCo:

 ● The mean AUC0-∞ is 3444 IU.h/dL after single dose of 100 IU/kg Willfact,